renyangang/riscv-mcu/README.md

       make
   ```

-  After compilation, the generated boot.bin and kernel.bin are the boot program and user program, respectively.
+  After compilation, the generated boot.bin and kernel.bin are the boot program and firmware, respectively.
 In the Digital tool, the compiled byte hex text needs to be imported into the program-rom.
   You can execute `python3 ./mkhex.py` in the src directory to generate a hex file.

   ```